Philosophy of Learning

 Learning in a Scholarly Environment

 - This monthly activity is designed to empower the residents to independently read, analyze and critique the medical literature.
 The residents prepare their presentations under close and direct supervision with a faculty mentor and the statistician.
 A series of lectures are also provided to help the residents understand medical statistics.
-Each journal club presentation is followed by an open discussion to attending physicians and the residents to explore the feasibility of changing our practice based on that particular study.
+Each journal club presentation is followed by an open discussion with the attending physicians and the residents to explore the feasibility of changing our practice.

 Clinical Pathological Conference (CPC):

 - This monthly activity is designed to train the residents on using the tools of evidence-based medicine and clinical decision making to evaluate a clinical scenario.
 Again, each presentation is followed by a discussion on the lessons learned from that case.
-Often, these cases are submitted as vignettes to the regional ACP meeting.
+Often, these cases are submitted as clinical vignettes at regional and national meetings.